ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Training Composition](/evo2/training_composition_mix.png)

 As seen in the charts below, the vast majority of FLOPS are applied in pre-training.
-From pre-training the model gathers knowledge about biological structure, and mid-training extends this structure from just eukaryotic genes to genomic sequences from the genome data bank.
+During pre-training, the model gathers knowledge about biological structure, and mid-training extends this structure from just eukaryotic genes to genomic sequences from the genome data bank.

 ![Evo 2 Training Tokens](/evo2/tokens_consumed_training.png)